ywwy-qn/ESM2_AMP/README.md

  ```python
  flattened_data = feature_all.reshape(-1, 1280)
  ```
-2.AE model design and pretraining (For detailed model information, refer to the [Autoencoder_pretraining](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Feature%20attribution/Autoencoder_pretraining.py) code in the **Feature attribution** module).
+2.AE model design (For detailed model information, refer to the [Autoencoder_model](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Feature_attribution/Autoencoder_model.py) code in the **Feature_attribution** module).
 After obtaining the model weight file, input the data and set the hidden layer output to obtain the dimensionality-reduced features corresponding to the proteins.

  ```python
  with torch.no_grad():